Your First 7 Days on The Clear Edge: Where to Start and What to Build First

 The ones who started imperfectly outperformed the ones who waited for perfection by 8×.

 You don’t need to build everything.
-You need to build the right first thing.
+You need to build the first system that actually runs inside your current week.

-This framework sits inside the 5-layer architecture I call the Clear Edge Operating System.
+This framework sits inside the 5-layer architecture I call the Clear Edge OS.

 This sprint builds three systems in 7 days: